oshears/osgames/obsidian/OSGames/devlogs/Devlog 15.md

 This idea is unique because it'd be the first co-op survival horror game with built in user generated content and level editing capabilities.
 To my knowledge, no other game has attempted to do this.
 I believe that this ideas is even strong when you add the unique bone mechanics and multiplayer gameplay that Skeleton Hell introduced.

+To summarize these thoughts, the user generated levels would:
+- **Reward User Level Creation**: Provide unlimited gameplay with new and unique levels every day.
+Users would rank the levels and well designed levels would be incentivized and rewarded for in game content (cosmetics), steam achievements, and steam leaderboard positions.
+- **Incentivize and Reward Speed Running**: Reward speed runners on levels by showcasing an in game leaderboard of their performance and how well they did against other people in the community.
+- **Reward completion of a certain number of developer approved levels:** these levels would be deemed by us the developers to be verified and could be used towards gaining new cosmetics and working towards achievements.
+This idea is very rough, but the idea is that I'd like to reward people for just completing certain levels, while avoiding a situation where dummy levels are generated just to earn the achievement.

 ## Misc Thoughts
-- I finished watching *Fleabag* this week.
+- **Fleabag**: I finished watching *Fleabag* this week.
 While the ending of the show was very sad, the writing was very good and I appreciate all of the humor!
 Claire is definitely my favorite character from the show and I will miss going on the journey with those characters.
-- I haven't done any reading about the *Root RPG*, *Mothership*, or *Mork Borg* in a while.
+- **TTRPGs**: I haven't done any reading about the *Root RPG*, *Mothership*, or *Mork Borg* in a while.
 I really did enjoy learning about and running those sessions, so I hope to get that started again and run a game near me in the New River Valley.
-- I would like to start a local game developer meetup in the New River Valley.
+- **NRV Game Dev:** I would like to start a local game developer meetup in the New River Valley.
 Hopefully this week I have the energy to draft up a completed interest post and post it to Reddit and meetup.
 It would even be wise to advertise it on the next 3 days website.
+- **Dead Game Video Project Series**: I should start a dead projects mini series for all the games I started but never finished.
+I could answer the following questions:
+	- What was the game?
+	- What was the state of the game?
+	- Why did it fail?
+Why did you drop it off?
+	- Will you ever go back to the game?
+- **Dead Games**: The games that I've started but never finished include:
+	- Stagehand
+	- Hell Roulette
+	- Synthicate
+	- Whimsical Wizards
+	- Tombsweeper
+	- Primordial